moabukar/playground/notes/aws/elb.md

 - LBs are configured via listener configurations and it controls WHAT the LBs listen to.
 - LBs require 8+ free IPs per subnet and a /27 or larger subnet to allow for scaling.
 Strictly speaking, you need a /28 subnet would be enough but AWS suggests a /27 subnet.

+## User Session State

+- Server-side piece of information
+- Persists while you interact with the app
+- Shopping cart, workflow position or login state
+- Session state loss = Bad user user experience (UX) or issues
+- Session state stored on a server or externally.
+If session state is stored externally, then those servers are stateless.

+### Why session state matters:

+- User A is browsing amazon.com.
+Imagine the app is running through an ELB.
+  - The ELB's job is to abstract User A from the underlying infrastructure.
+  - And the 2nd function of the LB is to distribute the request across all the registered compute.

+- Assume user A connects to instance 2 and assume user A browses the site and adds items to the cart.
+But he needs to get his card to order.
+So user A's session data is stored on instance 2.
+Let's say instance 2 fails, the LB is smart enough to immediately re-route the connection to instance 1.
+So instance 1 has a different set of user session data and so user A loses his cart and potentially gets logged out.
+-